 1. Prepare in advance

 The sooner you can get the mechanics of your role down, the more effortless and nuanced you can be throughout these charged moments.
-This same "prepare in advance" ethos extends to educating yourself on customers.
+This same "prepare in advance" ethos extends to educating yourself about your customers.

-Katherine Yasi, Director of Customer Support and Onboarding at Zaius, always dives into the customer's profile before stepping onto a call.
+Katherine Yasi, director of customer support and onboarding at Optimizely, always dives into the customer's profile before getting on a call.
 Are there any open support tickets, negative customer NPS surveys, or notes connected to this customer?
 These details give you context and a sense of their likely response.